chopraanjali/chopraanjali/README.md

 My name is Anjali!
 I'm a web developer based in India.

-I work as a freelancer and I'm currently building my portfolio and actively looking for a full-time position!
+I work as a freelancer and I'm actively looking for a full-time position!
 Being a creative individual, frontend generally excites me more and I like creating visually appealing user-experiences.
 I'm tech agnostic and see tools and technologies only as a medium to solve human problems and simplify their lives.
-I like to keep things clean and simple hence, I'm a big fan of superior quality designs and products.
+I like to keep things clean and simple and I'm a big fan of superior quality designs & products.
+I'm rigourously working on building my portfolio website, until then my GitHub shall serve as my portfolio :)

 What I like doing:
   - creating stunning web apps / websites